neetika13/Project-Indian-spices/README.md

 ## Credits

+I used lots of inspiration from the examples given in the https://www.w3schools.com/, for instance how to create navigation boxes, how to make tables, how to use z-index etc.

+I also used sniplets of code from the love running https://code-institute-org.github.io/love-running-2.0/index.html example

 ## Images
 I used imageges from different websites to show spice images, historical references, navbar box background and the contact/register pages backgrounds.
 * This is the navbar image